heiswayi/heiswayi.nrird.com/_posts/2016-12-06-simple-xml-serialization-and-deserialization-helper-class-in-csharp.md

 #### Deserialize XML string to object

 Now, if you want to get specific value from the XML string, we need to deserialize it and retrieve our desired value.
-Here is the example how to do it:
+Here's the example code how to do it:

 ```csharp
 using HeiswayiNrird.Utility.Common;